-For life threatening emergencies, please call 9-1-1 from a campus phone or 9-1-1 from a non-campus phone or personal cell phone.
-To report a crime through the non-emergency number, contact UCCS PD at (719) 255-3111.
+For life threatening emergencies, please call 911 from a campus phone, non-campus phone or cell phone.
+To report a crime through the non-emergency number, contact UCCS PD at 719-255-3111.

 The UCCS Police Department Dispatch Center is not a 911 center.
-Campus cell phone users, who dial 9-1-1, will be directly connected to the Colorado Springs Police Department 9-1-1 center.
-Through the mutual agreement with the Colorado Springs Police Department, efforts will be coordinated to dispatch UCCS Police to the caller's or incident location.
-UCCS Police Dispatch Center has an "echo" system in place for calls placed from campus phones to 9-1-1.
-In this case, UCCS Police dispatchers will receive notification of where the call is being placed from and dispatch UCCS Police to the location.
+Campus cell phone users, who dial 911, will be directly connected to the Colorado Springs Police Department 911 center.
+Through the mutual agreement with CSPD, efforts will be coordinated to dispatch UCCS Police to the location of the incident.
+UCCS Police Dispatch Center has an "echo" system in place for calls placed from campus phones to 911.
+UCCS Police dispatchers will receive notification of where the call is being placed from and dispatch UCCS Police to the location.

-The first response to report a campus crime should be to contact UCCS PD at (719) 255-3111.
+Individuals who wish to report a non-emergent crime on campus should contact UCCS PD at (719) 255-3111.
 If you are not comfortable contacting UCCS PD, you may contact a Campus Security Authority (CSA).
 CSA's are campus staff, faculty and students whose job functions make them significantly responsible for students and student activities.
 Sometimes victims and witnesses of a crime are hesitant to talk to a police officer.
 The Clery Act requires all institutions to collect crime reports from a variety of individuals to assist in reporting crime statistics accurately.
 CSA's are not investigators of crimes, they do not categorize crimes; CSA's help collect crime report information for UCCS.
 CSA's have an important function to immediately forward reports of crime to UCCS Police.
 This is because a CSA report may be the basis for determining if there is a serious or continuing threat to the safety of our campus.
 Some examples of CSA's include Residence Life and Housing Professional Staff or Resident Assistants, Dean of Students, Recreation and Wellness Center, Athletics, Student Success, Army Reserve Officers' Training Corps (ROTC), Family Development Center (FDC), Club Advisors, and the UCCS Police Department.